polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

  **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
 DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
 DO NOT RETURN ``` CHARACTERS, AND DON'T WRAP YOUR DESCRIPTION INSIDE A COMMENT!
 ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!

 **ALWAYS** refer to nodes in your comment using the complete name.
 If a node is named for instance `.foo`, then include the `.` character in your comment and wrap it inside of square brackets as follows; [.tmp]. **NEVER** add expressions inside your square brackets, or node values.
 Only put the node's **NAME** inside square brackets.
+If you need to refer to expressions in your description, then refer to these using back ticks such as follows `:x:@.foo/*/bar`.

 Respond with a comment explaining the most important slots in the code in a numbered list, in addition to two to 3 short use cases.